joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 title: "Growing systems towards DDD, Event-Sourcing and Event-Driven architecture"
 date: 2025-04-06 9:00:00 +0100
 tag: programming
-summary: "This blog explores how software systems can grow from simple MVC Applications, toward Domain-driven Design, Event-Sourcing, and Event-Driven, in an incremental way.
+summary: "This article explores how software systems can grow from simple MVC Applications, toward Domain-driven Design, Event-Sourcing, and Event-Driven, in an incremental way.
 It highlights how these concepts can stay decoupled, and show how Application Services defines transactional boundaries."
 ---

-> This blog explores how software systems can grow from simple MVC Applications, toward Domain-driven Design, Event-Sourcing, and Event-Driven, in an incremental way.
+> This article explores how software systems can grow from simple MVC Applications, toward Domain-driven Design, Event-Sourcing, and Event-Driven, in an incremental way.
 It highlights how these concepts can stay decoupled, and show how Application Services defines transactional boundaries.

 I want to summarize some of my insights from my previous work experiences and studies on DDD, Event-Sourcing, and Event-Driven architectures, and more recently, from a book club ran together with [Pietro Di Bello](https://github.com/xpepper) and [Matteo Pierro](https://github.com/matteopierro) on the book [Exploring CQRS and Event Sourcing](https://www.goodreads.com/book/show/19086899-exploring-cqrs-and-event-sourcing).